Who Is Vortic Watches And What Do They Do?

 I’m of two minds on the watch for a final recommendation.

-On the one hand, it’s sad to see old pocket watch movements being uncased and used in this way.
-But that’s the romantic in me, as in many instances these cases are beyond repair.
-Furthermore, the vast majority of people (unlike myself) do not wear pocket watches anymore.
+On the one hand, it’s sad to see old pocket watch movements being uncased and used this way.
+But that’s the romantic in me, as the original cases are beyond repair in many instances.
+Furthermore, the vast majority of people have only sparse use for pocket watches.

 On the other hand, it’s fantastic to see these watches being brought back to life again as functional pieces of American history, doing the job they were made to do!
 America was the great mass manufacturer of watch movements over 100 years ago, so it’s great to see this legacy honored in such a contemporary and innovative way.